497 - Cigarettes and Mothballs

 So I have always loved him, of course.

 And somewhere in the Twitter world, he did something like he posted a picture.
+He was like, what is this outside of?
+And it was like a bunch of bikes that had goofy shit all over them.

-I'm like, I truly don't know, but just everybody act calm and pretend like like whatever he's just a funny guy but he's also just like one of those working actor people that like everybody loves and is so good in everything he does
+He's just a funny guy, but he's also just like one of those working actor people that like everybody loves and is so good in everything he does.

-and when i posted a thing when my mom died he dmd me and sent me the loveliest message of like whatever so i just wanted to say because now twitter's gone right i'm over on tick tock on my tick tock island on your own with no connections to anything and i'm just fucking basically a weird lurker i don't get to write my jokes or do my fun stuff.
+and when i posted a thing when my mom died he dm'd me and sent me the loveliest message of like whatever so i just wanted to say because now twitter's gone right i'm over on tick tock on my tick tock island on your own with no connections to anything and i'm just fucking basically a weird lurker i don't get to write my jokes or do my fun stuff yeah they really ruined that for me they ruined everything 140 characters congratulations to sean haddassie that's amazing i have a update or a thing that

+has nothing to do with this except it's true crime.
 Oh, maybe we do more stuff like that on our true crime podcast.

 I guess.

-I covered Buford Pusser, who was the walking tall guy.
+I covered Buford.
+Pusser, who was the walking tall guy.

+Yes.
 And about how they got ambushed, his wife was killed by the people who were like going after him and how he became this hero.

 Well, looks like he killed his wife.
+Oh, no.

+Yep.
 Spoiler alert.

 They think he did it.
+Yeah.

 Like all the lore around that man is false.
+Yep.

+And they think he killed her.
 They like looked at the evidence again.

 The wife's name was Pauline.

-It was said that she was shot in the car while riding with him, but but new evidence shows she may have been shot outside the car.
+It was said that she was shot in the car while riding with him, but new evidence shows she may have been shot outside the car.

 And Buford had been shot in the face, which was like a huge, and he survived, you know, but it's like, oh, that looks like a self-inflicted gun wound now.